bbauska/JS-Basics-Unlock/README.md

 The ability to conditionally execute code allows programs to make decisions based on various criteria, making if/else statements fundamental in programming.
-Here we\'ll explore how to use these control structures in JavaScript.
+Here we&#39;ll explore how to use these control structures in JavaScript.

 #### 3.1.1 Understanding if Statements